Do you have an achy/tight neck or back?

 Bending the Back

 This is perhaps the most common mistake that people commit when doing wall angels.
-The whole gist of this exercise is to challenge spinal mobility, which doesn’t go hand in hand with core control.
+The whole gist of this exercise is to challenge spinal mobility, which doesn’t go hand in hand with core and trunk muscles control.

-Naturally so, you’ll find yourself struggling to keep your lower back stuck to the wall.
+Naturally so, you’ll find yourself struggling to keep your lower back stuck to the wall for long periods, as your body tries to pull away from the wall.
 This is your body trying to compensate for your limited spinal mobility.

 However, in order to correctly perform wall angels, you need to do your best to resist this reaction.

-Conveniently, wall angels maximize spinal mobility, which means by the time you master this exercise, you’ll find that your core control is significantly better.
+Conveniently, wall angels maximize spinal mobility, which means by the time you master this exercise, you’ll find that your core control and your shoulders range of motion is significantly better.

 Protruding the Neck